florian-kittel/angular-essentials/README.md

-# AngularEssentials
+# AngularEssentialsUI

+This project is a set of basic ui components based on Angular.
+They are not using material design oder bootstrap ui.
+Underlying are Bootstraps helper classes, but not ui classes.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.0-rc.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server